Dark Matter Induced Brownian Motion

-where $N_{\pm}$ is the number of events of the DM hitting the detector with positive/negative target recoil momentum $q_R$ with $|q_R| > q_{\text{min}}$ along the axis we are probing with a laser interferometer.
+where $N_{\pm}$ is the number of events of the DM hitting the detector with positive/negative target recoil momentum $q_R$ with $|q_R| > q_{\text{min}}$ along the axis we are probing.
 The parameter $q_{\text{min}}$ is a cutoff parameter which we will discuss later in more detail.
 We have also introduced here the likelihoods $p_\pm = N_\pm/(N_+ + N_-)$.

-To determine $A$ we simulated for each parameter point one million events to get the distribution of the recoil momenta, from which we can derive $p_\pm$ easily.
+To determine $A$ we simulated for each parameter point one million scattering events to get the distribution of the recoil momenta, from which we can derive $p_\pm$ easily.
 We estimate the statistical uncertainty for $A$ using ordinary error propagation with the 1$\sigma$ uncertainty of the number of events given by $\sigma_{\pm} = \sqrt{N_{\pm}}$, and find

 with $\Delta t$ as the length of data taking, which we have fixed for the rest of the paper to be 10~minutes.